Compliance with Export Control Laws and Regulations

 Is established by the University in an appointment letter, or other similar documentation, regardless of the source of funds;

-Includes regular salary, as well as any second assignment (e.g., Appointment as dean, chair, and/or center director)
+Includes regular salary, as well as the academic year portion of any second assignment (e.g., Appointment as dean, chair, and/or center director)

 Institutional Base Salary on a Sponsored Projects’ Proposal